jannikhst/ip_info/README.md

 # ip_info

-A simple wrapper for ipify.org API
+A simple wrapper for ipify.org-Api and ipapi.co.
+Find out your public IP-Adress and Location Details.

 ## Getting Started